DHTMLX/docs-diagram/docs/api/diagram_editor/shapebar/config/sections_property.md

 ### Details

-Depending on chosen elements, the configuration of shapes of a particular section can be the following:
+Depending on the chosen elements, the configuration of items of a particular section can be the following:

 1. Rendering of basic sections